QENS Al Zubarah

 Al Zubarah (F101) is the lead ship of the s built for the Qatari Emiri Navy.

 Development

 Fincantieri showcased for the first time the multi-role air defence corvettes for the Qatari Emiri Navy during DIMDEX 2018.
 In August 2017, Qatar officially announced for the order of the 4 ships of the class after signing the contract in June 2016.

 They are able to operate high speed boats such as rigid-hulled inflatable boats with the help of lateral cranes and hauling ramps.
 All four of the Doha class will serve as the backbone of the Qatari Emiri Navy.

 Construction and career

 Al Zubarah was laid down in June 2018 in Fincantieri shipyard in Muggiano, Italy.
 She was launched on 27 February 2020, and expected to arrive in Qatar in 2021.
-She was commissioned into Qatari service in 28 October 2021.
+She was commissioned into Qatari service on 28 October 2021.